BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !img("citae_prisma_6.jpg")

-Activate all three crystals, then make your way to the left to reach another orb.
+IMPORTANT: Before activating the crystals, move the leftmost mirror down one tile, as otherwise it will get stuck on top of a rock after activating the Red Crystal.
+Once you do this, activate all three crystals, then make your way to the left to reach another orb.
 You can also now go up from the puzzle to get:

 **ZCell 66: Citae Prisma**